airfoil-frontend/monad/README.md

 # Airfoil x Monad Hackathon UI Kit

-This is a Next.js project template proudly presented by Airfoil Engineering to build modern websites and applications with a UI kit built using shadcn/ui and Tailwind CSS v4 to get teams started immediately.
+This is a Next.js project template proudly presented by Airfoil Engineering to build modern websites and applications with a UI kit built using shadcn/ui and Tailwind CSS v4 and default-themed to Monad's branding to get teams started immediately with extensive flexibility from styling to ready-to-use components.

 ## Overview